blegouix/similie/docs/tensor_module.md

 ddc::DiscreteDomain<Rho, Sigma> single_tensor_dom = tensor_accessor.mem_domain();
 ```

-But in practice it is more conveniant to directly compute the cartesian product with the mesh:
+But in practice it is more convenient to directly compute the cartesian product with the mesh:

 ```